Test in production without watermarks.

 Install-Package IronPdf

-Or from Visual Studio like so:
+Or from Visual Studio like this:

-To generate a document with a tuple example we can use the following code:
+To generate a document with a tuple example, we can use the following code:

-namespace IronPatterns;
+namespace IronPatterns

 class Program